 Results to date:

 Dual-phase membranes consisting of selected molten carbonates and solid oxides have been fabricated and characterised by electrochemical methods and flux studies.
-The total conductivity of the molten carbonate phase embedded in a ceramic matrix was measured and electromotive force (EMF) measurements were carried out under well-defined activity gradients of CO2, O2, and/or H2O in order to obtain the transport numbers of the charged species present in the molten carbonate phase.
-In dry conditions, under a gradient of CO2, transport numbers close to the theoretical value of one were obtained after correcting for the electrode polarisation.
-In a gradient of water vapour, evidence for the transport of hydrated (protonated) species was detected in the molten carbonate.
+The total conductivity of the molten carbonate phase embedded in a ceramic matrix was measured and electromotive force (EMF) measurements were carried out under well-defined atmospheres in order to obtain the transport numbers of the charged species present in the molten carbonate phase.
+In dry conditions, under a gradient of CO2, transport numbers close to the theoretical value of unity were obtained after correcting for the electrode polarisation.
+In a gradient of water vapour, evidence for the transport of hydrated (protonated) species was detected.

 Flux studies of symmetrical dual-phase membranes were performed under various operating conditions to identify the transport mechanisms.
 The measurement results are summarised as follows:

-- Sealing materials influence: the electrical conductivity of the sealant has a large influence on the CO2 flux.
-A highly electrically conducting sealant provides a pathway for electrons and increases the oxygen flux through the membrane.
+- Sealing materials influence: The electrical conductivity of the sealant has a large influence on the CO2 flux.
+A highly electrically conducting sealant provides a pathway for electrons and increases the oxygen flux though the membrane.

-- Surface polishing: the CO2 flux measurements were done for both polished and un-polishes samples.
-The polished sample (removed the surface layer of residual molten carbonate) gives essentially the same CO2 flux as the unpolished sample, indicating that this surface does not have a rate-limiting role.
+- Surface polishing: The CO2 flux measurements were done for both polished and un-polishes samples.
+The polished sample (removing the surface layer of residual molten carbonate) gives essentially the same CO2 flux as the unpolished sample, indicating that this surface does not have a rate limiting role.

-- Theoretical derivations: the flux equations with consideration of different charge species including hydrated ones were derived, and explain largely the observed CO2 flux data and EMF measurements.
+- Theoretical derivations: The flux equations with consideration of different charge species including hydrated ones were derived, and explain largely the observed CO2 flux data and EMF measurements.
 A model for polarisation of electrodes in EMF measurements when ambipolar transport of more than one ionic species is needed for more accurate corrections and is work.